 Our Treatment Approach

 We target the chronic nervous system defenses that many have come to associate with the behaviors of autistic individuals.
 These are the same behaviors we see in traumatized individuals.
 This is not to say that all those with autism have trauma, but their bodies mirror the defensive states that decrease stress tolerance, increase hypersensitivity and disengage social connection.
-While we integrate some cognitive interventions in our treatment, we are primarily trauma-based using interventions based on PolyVagal Theory and treat using an attachment/developmentally oriented framework.
+We are primarily trauma-based using interventions based on PolyVagal Theory and treat using an attachment/developmentally oriented framework.
 We believe embodied approaches work best to address sensory and nervous system responses.
 Feeling safe is an embodied experience.
 Fortunately, there’s an emerging field of clinical interventions that target restoring safety and regulation to our autonomic nervous system.

 One such intervention is the Safe and Sound Protocol.
 In addition to addressing any family dynamics that exacerbate stress and overwhelm, we offer the Safe and Sound Protocol (SSP) which has demonstrated improved outcomes that include enhanced communication and relational satisfaction by decreasing the anxiety that can result in oppositional behavior or meltdowns.
 The goal is to reduce the hypersensitivity to support better regulation and social engagement.
 This is available for all family members.